Dylan-86/dexetera-docs/docs/faq-troubleshooting.md

    - Not Ethereum mainnet!

 2. **Browser extension disabled**
-   - Make sure MetaMask/Phantom extension is ON
+   - Make sure MetaMask or your wallet extension is ON
    - Refresh page

 3. **Popup blocked**